m-kovalsky/ModelAutoBuild/README.md

 After completing Step 10, your new .bim file is ready.
 It is in the location specified under the -B parameter in Step 10.
 It may be opened in Tabular Editor.

-If you want to deploy the model to SQL Server Analysis Services of Azure Analysis Services, view the instructions here: https://github.com/otykier/TabularEditor/wiki/Command-line-Options
+If you want to deploy the model to SQL Server Analysis Services or Azure Analysis Services, view the instructions here: https://github.com/otykier/TabularEditor/wiki/Command-line-Options

 If you want to deploy the model to Power BI Premium, view the instructions here: